scottberke/algorithms/search/breadth_first_search/breadth_first_search.md

 The complexity of a BFS is **O(V + E)** where V is the number of vertices and E is the number of edges.
 You may wind up visiting each vertex and each edge if the target is not in the data structure.

-BFS can be used to find the shortest path between to vertices.
+BFS can be used to find the shortest path between to vertices and is usually preferable over Depth First Search for this purpose.

 ## Implementation
 [Breadth First Search - Python](./breadth_first_search.py)